SteefH/vscode-external-formatters/README.md

   where the file resides.
 * When the file is not saved yet, the command is run from the root directory of your workspace.
-* When none of those directories are available, the command will use the directory where Visual Studio Code is running.
+* When neither directory is available, the command will use the directory where Visual Studio Code is running.

 ## Configuration